tiagoTescaRoramos/docker/dumps/README.md

 ### Restore
-Put your file this directory.
+Put your backup this directory.
 Execute:
 ```
 ./restoreDB.sh
 ```